henrietta-k/adapt-learning-wiki/Bugs-and-features.md

 #### Bugs

 Fixing bugs is a great way to dip your toe into the warm Adapt waters.
-Head to our [bug tracker](https://github.com/adaptlearning/adapt_framework/wiki/Using-the-bug-tracker) and look for issues with the **good-first-bug** or **mentored-bug** labels for some more straighforward tasks.
+Head to the relevant repo's issues page and look for issues with the **good-first-bug** or **mentored-bug** labels for some more straightforward tasks.
 The former should be accessible to developers of any experience level, while the latter may require some more metaphorical hand-holding from one of the core development team.

 #### New features